iSumsoft» Windows Tips » Add More RAM Increasing Laptop/PC Performance

 Memory type

-Many retailers and memory manufacturers have this information in case you cannot find the manuals.
+Many retailers and memory manufacturers provide this information if you can't find the manuals.

 1. Back Up Your Data.